Brazil's Bolsonaro blames Amazon fires on NGOs as Twitter erupts - Journal du Cameroun

-Images of fires purportedly devouring sections of the world’s largest rainforest have gone viral on Twitter. #PrayforAmazonas is the top trending hashtag in the world Wednesday, with 249,000 tweets.
+Images of fires purportedly devouring sections of the world’s largest rainforest have gone viral on Twitter. #PrayforAmazonas is the top trending hashtag in the world on Wednesday, with more than 249,000 tweets.

 “No matter how successful we are, if our Earth dies, we all die,” posted one Twitter user.

+Another wrote: “Send your prayers to the Amazon and to the planet, we will need it.”

-The virtual anguish over the destruction comes as official figures show nearly 73,000 forest fires were recorded in Brazil in the first eight months of the year — the highest number for any year since 2013.
-Most of them were in the Amazon.
+Official figures show nearly 73,000 forest fires were recorded in Brazil in the first eight months of the year — the highest number for any year since 2013.
+Most were in the Amazon.

 That compares with 39,759 in all of 2018, according to the embattled National Institute for Space Research (INPE), which has been in Bolsonaro’s cross-hairs since it released data showing a surge in deforestation in recent months.